Local data on migrants in the UK: what’s in this guide, and how to use it

 This site works best on the following browsers: Chrome, Safari, Firefox and Edge.
 Internet Explorer is not supported.

-This data guide was produced with the support of the Paul Hamlyn Foundation, Trust for London and Research England’s Strategic Priorities Fund (SPF) QR allocation.
+This data guide was produced with the support of the Paul Hamlyn Foundation, Trust for London, Research England’s Strategic Priorities Fund (SPF) QR allocation, and the University of Oxford Social Science Division’s Economic, Social, Cultural and Environmental Impacts of Covid-19 – Urgent Response Fund.